altoro-iv/altoro-iv.github.io/index.md

 My short-term goal is to transition into a **backend or software developer role with Kohl’s**, where I currently work in operations.
 Long term, I plan to specialize in **cloud-based systems** using AWS and Spring Boot while pursuing certifications in **AWS Cloud Practitioner** and **Java Programming**.

 ### 🧭 Conclusion
-This ePortfolio demonstrates how I have grown into a capable, security-minded, and detail-oriented developer.
+This ePortfolio shows how I have grown into a capable, security-minded, and detail-oriented developer.
 Each artifact shows measurable improvement in design quality, efficiency, and professional communication—evidence that I am prepared to contribute effectively to any modern software development team.

 📄 [Download Full Professional Self-Assessment (.docx)](/files/Altoro_Self_Assessment.docx)